oh-my-fish/oh-my-fish/README.md

 As an example, to enable rails and git plugins add this line `set fish_plugins git rails` to your configuration file.

-## Tests
-Oh-My-Fish comes fully tested via `fish-spec`, a plugin bundled with the framework.
-To learn how to use `fish-spec` in your own projects, check out the [usage guide](plugins/fish-spec/README.markdown).

 ## Customization